sezdevx/learn/linux/readme.md

 * `host`: DNS lookup utility
 * `dig`: DNS lookup utility
 * `logger`: enters messages into the system log
+* `nohup`: run a command immune to hangups, with output to a non-tty
+* `lsb_release`: print distribution specific information
+* `do-release-upgrade`: upgrade the os to the latest release

 ## Command Examples
 * top command displays real-time view of a running system